lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 How to Launch
 -------------
-To launch window effects from the menu -> Prefrences -> LXQt Settings -> Window effects or run
+To launch window effects from the menu :menuselection:`Prefrences --> LXQt Settings --> Window effects` or run

 .. code::